Alarms, Alerts and Notifications

 The Watcher dynamically manages your site and will automatically detect and manage new lambdas as they are created.
 You don't need to manually subscribing lambdas or log groups.

-SenseDeep Alarms are automated rules that check lambda, log or event resources for specific conditions.
+SenseDeep Alarms are automated rules that check lambda, log or EventBridge events for specific conditions.
 Your alarms are checked at a specified interval to monitor the underlying resource.
 If the alarm rule is triggered, the alarm will create an alert and optionally send you notification of that alert.

 Alarms can monitor any AWS metric including lambda metrics such as lambda duration, errors, invocations, concurrency or throttles.
 Alarms can also monitor any log data from the CloudWatch log group for the lambda function or indeed any log group.